alcheck/transshift/README.md

 - configure upload/download limits
 - set traffic limit scheduler
 - show online server HDD size
-- support list of remote servers
+- maintain list of remote servers
 - the app is localized in English and Russian
 - many more ...